kunalmozarkar/kunalltts/README.md

 3	|Creating github Workflows|	By Code Inspection
 4 |Pushing files and folders to repository by Git bash	|By removing all the previous pushed files and folders 5	|C/C++ CI - Build Status is not passing	|By modifying the code

+# PROGRAMMING LANGUAGE AND BUILD WITH
+## Following were used in Project
+1.C Language

+2.Visual Studio Code

+3.Github

+## Tools
+Following were used to design UML Diagrams

+1.Diagrams

+2.Creately